 Roll over an inherited 401(k).
 A recent change in the rules allows a beneficiary of a 401(k) plan to roll over the account into an IRA and stretch payouts (and the tax bill on them) over his or her lifetime.
 This can be a tremendous advantage over the old rules that generally required such accounts be cashed out, and all taxes paid, within five years.
-To qualify for this break, you must name a person or persons (not your estate) as your beneficiary.
-If your 401(k) goes through your estate, the old five-year rule applies.
+To qualify for this break, you must be named as the beneficiary of the 401(k).
+If the account goes to the owner’s estate and then to you, the old five-year rule applies..

 Investments and Retirement Savings